buildingsmart-community/ifcJSON/Schema/README.md

-# IFC.JSON Schema
+# ifcJSON Schema
-This folder contains the IFC.JSON schema
+This folder contains the ifcJSON schema